 - Advertising, tables, chairs, vinyl-topped draping (your own tablecloth can be added), and refreshments are included in the registration fee that ONLY is paid by College Representatives.

 - Greenville’s award-winning downtown delights visitors with its array of restaurants, art galleries, theaters and specialty boutiques.
-Downtown the Peace Center hosts NY style Broadway productions year round and the Bon Secours Wellness Arena is one of the top 50 venues in the world for sports and entertainment.
+Downtown the Peace Center hosts New York-style Broadway productions year round and the Bon Secours Wellness Arena is one of the top 50 venues in the world for sports and entertainment.
 The West End district downtown features the new Liberty Bridge and Park, in addition to the new baseball stadium reminiscent of Fenway Park in Boston.

-Allyson Brown, Furman University, Chair
+Allyson Brown, SMC, Chair

-Judy Benedict, Giraffe Web Development & Design, Past Chair
+Judy Benedict, Giraffe Web Development & Design

 Tarsha Brown, Greenville Technical College